mariaalouisaa/snake-the-game/README.md

 ### My attempt at recreating the classic retro game **SNAKE** 🐍 in vanilla JS!

+*Almost entirely made with the `canvas` element*.

 ---

+### Features include:
+- 🐍 `eventListners` to enable the use of the keyboard
+- 🍎 JS collision detection to make the snake grow longer & for game over
+- 🌟 High score saved to `localStorage`
+- 🕹️ Game speend increases as the score gets higher with aid of `setTimeout`
+- 🎵 `audio` implemented for maximum user experience

+**Main learning outcomes => working with canvas and managing a complex game state.**

+---

-### Features to be included:
+### Still to do:
-✅ Control a snake using the keyboard.
 - [ ] Game ends if snake touches itself.

-✅ Touching “food” makes snake grow longer/score go up.

-### Stretch goals:
-✅ Save scores in localStorage to show best attempts.
-✅ Speed game up as score gets higher.

-### Learning outcomes:
-- [ ] Keyboard event handlers
+- [ ] Have a mute button (and functionality to mute page)
-- [ ] Managing complex game state
+- [ ] Add a favicon
-- [ ] Collision detection
+- [ ] Research resposive design for canvas & unit testing for canvas

+*Please see issue for more information.*

+---

+#### Screenshots of project coming soon!

 ---